Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Renal Doppler-for imaging of the intrarenal blood vessels and blood flow.
 In the initial stages, the findings would be normal.
 In advanced stages, there may be reduced renal vascularity and increased blood flow resistance.

-Ct Scan- is used for identifying kidney lesions such as cysts, tumors, abscess, obstruction, etc. This is not routinely ordered as people with chronic kidney disease(CKD) may not tolerate the dye used in the contrast.
+Ct Scan- is used for identifying kidney lesions such as cysts, tumors, abscesses, obstructions, etc. This is not routinely ordered as people with chronic kidney disease(CKD) may not tolerate the dye used in the contrast.

 MRI can be indicated in the pts who cannot undergo CT scan contrast dye.
 However not commonly used to diagnose chronic kidney disease(CKD).
 It is used to accurately identify if there is an etiological factor for Chronic kidney disease(CKD)

 Dimercaptosuccinic acid scintigraphy (DMSA)-This scan is done with the help of a radioisotope that lives for a very short time inside the body.
-Usually done in the children, with recurrent UTI to know how many areas of kidneys are functioning and if there is any scarring in the kidneys.
+Usually done in children, with recurrent UTIs to know how many areas of the kidneys are functioning and if there is any scarring in the kidneys.

 Kidney biopsy -This procedure involves taking out a small piece of kidney tissue with a needle and examining it under a microscope to see the type of microscopic changes that have occurred to the kidney tissues.
 Findings of kidney biopsy help to differentiate one type of kidney disorder from another.